Admitting now

 Psychiatrist on-site, not on call

-Withdrawal is medically serious.
+Withdrawal is clinically serious.
 Our psychiatrist is on-site throughout the acute window, not a visiting consultant.

 02